HarborEng/fortuneteller/README.md

 # FortuneTeller

-FortuneTeller is a personal finance simulator built and used by Harbor.
+FortuneTeller predicts your fortune.
+It is a personal finance simulator built and used by Harbor.

 ## Installation